Natural Language Actor-Critic: Scalable Off-Policy Learning in Language Space: Experiments

-We demonstrate qualitative examples of how NLAC improves the base LLM policy in Figure~\ref{fig:nlac_example_2} and Figure~\ref{fig:nlac_example} for 20Q and $\tau$-bench, respectively.
-In 20Q, base LLM agents often resort to linear search over some specific characteristic of an object, when it is likely more optimal to further explore over other discriminators.
+In Figure~\ref{fig:nlac_example_20q}, base LLMs agents in 20Q often resort to linear search over some specific characteristic of an object, when it is likely more optimal to further explore over other discriminators.
 In the example, the critique by our natural language critic explicitly corrects this linear strategy when it occurs.
-Meanwhile, in $\tau$-bench, one of the most common failure modes is partial resolution of complex requests, especially when the agent must also follow complicated dynamics and rules.
+Meanwhile, as shown in Figure~\ref{fig:nlac_example_tau}, one of the most common failure modes in $\tau$-bench is the partial resolution of complex requests, especially when the agent must also follow complicated dynamics and rules.
 In the example, the agent is told that the user wants to make ``a couple of exchanges," but according to policy guidelines, modifications to the database can only be done via one tool-call per rollout.
 Therefore, the agent should not make a tool-call to exchange the first item, but instead collect all items to be exchanged into a single call in the future.
 This kind of error would be difficult to correct with just a scalar reward as feedback.
 However, the critique by our natural language critic identifies exactly which policy guideline would be violated, allowing for the LLM agent to easily understand and correct the error.